 Clones usually have a head start compared to starting with a seed, since clones are usually already mature and established when you start growing with them.
 Compared to seeds, clones will have an overall shorter grow period and therefore will be ready to harvest more quickly.

 - Can be quickly grown into a 'mom' and be recloned, for a constant source of new plants.
 You can clone any plant to create an unlimited amount of plants

-- Since clones are genetically identical to their mother plant, you know exactly what you're getting.
+- Since clones are genetically identical to their mother plant, you know almost exactly what you're getting.
 Although there is some variance even between clones, they tend to grow much more alike than two random plants.

 - Clones can be harder to find compared to seeds – many people don't know a cannabis grower in real life, and seeds are really easy for almost anyone to get due to the availability of online seed banks

 - If the original grower had any problems with the plant (pests, fungus, root rot, etc) then it's likely that the new grower (you) will inherit the same problems from the clone

 - Newly transplanted clones are more sensitive/picky about lights and nutrients compared to young plants from seed

 Starting with a clone can save you a couple of weeks to a month compared to starting with seeds because they have a head-start on growth.
 Using clones also guarantees the gender of your plant because the clones have the exact same genetics as their parent plant including gender.